benjithorpe/codebuddy/README.md

 # HTML Editor
-A cool, smart, responsive and reactive web based HTML editor
+A cool, smart, responsive and reactive web based HTML, CSS and JavaScript editor.